San Mateo Outdoor Education

 About

-San Mateo Outdoor Education includes activities such as making their beds, caring for their clothes, keeping themselves clean, setting up meals, cleaning the dining hall, and creating their cabin skit performance.
-Students explore the forest and beach ecosystems, take part in environmental education classes, and join evening activities that include campfires, night hikes, and dancing.
+San Mateo Outdoor Education includes time for students to learn about the natural world, explore the forest and beach ecosystems, and work together as a community.
+During the week, students also take part in daily living tasks such as making their beds, caring for their clothes, keeping themselves clean, setting up meals, cleaning the dining hall, and creating their cabin skit performance.

-• Schedule: Students attend for a week at Outdoor Education
+• Schedule: Students spend a week at Outdoor Education in a week-long summer school adventure

 • Price: It costs more than $500 to provide food, lodging, instructors, equipment, and supplies for a student to attend a week of Outdoor Education.